kamarain/body-measurement-network/README.md

  5. [Train silhouette network](#train-silhouette-network)

  ## Set up the environment
+Below basic instructions and they are valid at least for the tested environment that is *Ubuntu 18.04 LTS*

+### Python
 All major parts are implemented in Python in Linux environment.
 The tested setup is Ubuntu 18.04 with Anaconda installed (https://www.anaconda.com/distribution/) .
 The following libraries are needed to run various pieces of the code:

  ```